epfl-ada/ada-2023-project-byggemandbob/README.md

 5. What insights can be drawn regarding the content and themes associated with highly rated and high revenue movies based on the top 10 words in the different clusters?
 6. How do the word clusters of the plot summaries compare to the traditional attributes of the movies, in predicting the success of a movie in terms of rating and revenue?

-## Proposed Additional Datasets
+## Additional Datasets

-We would like to use [TMDB](https://www.themoviedb.org/) for enriching our data with both revenue and TMDB ratings for the movies.
-The core of this project is to investigate factors contributing to the success of a movie, measured by revenue and TMDB ratings.
-It is therefore essential to have sufficient amounts of such data to ensure robustness and representativeness of our findings.
+We used [TMDB](https://www.themoviedb.org/) for enriching our data with both revenue and TMDB ratings for the movies.

 ## Methods
 Data Preparation: This stage involves data cleaning, filtering, and transformation.
 We strive to refine the dataset to ensure accuracy and relevance for our analysis.